charmander/session/README.md

 - `SessionBox#update(session, newUserId, callback)`

   Updates a session obtained from `SessionBox#get` with a new user id.
-The session token will always change after this operation, and the old session will be invalidated.
+The session token will always change after this operation, and the old session will be invalidated if it’s not a guest session.
 Pass `null` to update to a guest session.

 ### Sessions